Nexplore Travel

 The small picturesque town offers a plethora of experiences for nature lovers.
 If you are a nature lover and want to explore unknown species of animal and birds then Khangchendzonga National Park is the right start for you.
 If you are lucky enough then you can also catch glimpse of Red Panda, Snow Leopard, Great Tibetan Sheep, Bharal and Musk deer here.

-Why Visit: Trekking, fishing, and rural tranquility.
+Why Visit: Trekking, fishing, and rural tranquillity.

 Eco Tip: Buy local honey, tea, and crafts — it supports small eco-communities.